osu-vryu/VRyu/README.md

 # VRyu

 ## What is VRyu?
 VRyu is a new VR game focused on the learnings, practice, and training of martial arts and the Samurai.
-This project is currently being developed by students at Oregon State University for their final Senior Capstone Project.
+This game is currently being developed by Oregon State University students for their Senior Software Engineering Project.

 ## Team Roster